 This SAP aims to make students aware of the importance of future skills and encourage them to set goals for developing them.

 5, 7, 12, 14 and 19 October (14h00-16h00 CET)

 From 25 to 29 October at HAMK (Hämeenlinna, Finland)

 To be defined by each higher education institution.
 Generally, most students will have this RUN-EU SAP certified in their diploma supplement, as a minimal condition

 At the end of this Short Advanced Programme, you will:

 - be familiar with various definitions of future skills

-- utilise this information to develop proactive strategies that can be used in navigating in unfamiliar contexts
+- utilise this information to develop proactive strategies that can be used in navigating unfamiliar contexts

 - able to think about the requirements for successful working in multidisciplinary and multicultural environments

-- unravel your own conceptions of learning an learning practices, and recognise learning as an important future skill
+- unravel your own conceptions of learning practices, and recognise learning as an important future skill

 - and evaluate the development of your future and study skills on the basis of given feedback and self-assessment.

 Fill in the application form